CSLT-THU/ViVi_Translation/README.md

 --steps_per_checkpoint: How many training steps to do per checkpoint, default is 1000.
 ```

-Note that, we provide a sampled Chinese-Uygchur dataset in './zh_uy_data', with 3000 sentences in training set,
+Note that, we provide a sampled Chinese-Uyghur dataset in './zh_uy_data', with 3000 sentences in training set,
 1985 sentences in development set, and another 992 sentences in testing set.

-To download the complete data, please refer to [Chinese-Uygchur Dataset from Xingjiang University]().
+To download the complete data, please refer to [Chinese-Uyghur Dataset]().

 #### MNMT
 To train the MNMT model, a NMT model need to be trained first.
 Assume we already have a trained NMT model "translate.ckpt-orig" in "./train_mem",